LeonHartley/Coerce-rs/coerce/README.md

 ### HTTP API

-- Easily accessible statistics and information useful for diagnosis
+- Easily accessible metrics and information useful for diagnosis

 # How to build
 Building Coerce is easy.
 All you need is the latest Rust stable or nightly installed, along with Cargo.